APCSA-Turin/final-project-ericl339/walkthrough.md

 getBearer()
 ```
 - Makes an HTTP POST request to the API to get the bearer code
-- Reads the full JSON response into a StringBuilder
+- Reads the JSON response into a StringBuilder
 - Returns the edited JSON string to return a usable bearer code format
 ```java
 getClientId()